Students have been working hard to create a body of original and engaging works.

 The graduation show includes a wide variety of artists’ works including sculpture, photography, drawing, painting, digital media and printmaking.

-Due to the current situation with COVID 19, the BFA Graduating Exhibition, Any Moment is currently an online platform. but artist statements along with images of their work can be seen here.
+Due to the current situation with COVID 19, the BFA Graduating Exhibition, Any Moment was an online platform but artist statements along with images of their work can be seen here.